pankaj90382/TSAI-2/S2/README.md

 	- Grid analysis estimates the distortion from a checkerboard or thin line grid.
 - **RandomRotate90**:
 	- Images were randomly rotated within 90 degrees.

+:+1: Planning to use simple image augmentation strategy.
+There are some errors while implementing the variable image size strategy (SPPnet).

 ### Sample Images
 <img src="Save_Model/Sample.jpg">